Smartbox-Assistive-Technology/app-automate/README.md

 - check the anchor confidence values
 - verify that the stored anchor images match the same coordinate system as runtime capture
 - rebuild the anchor crops if the app theme or window chrome changed

+- check whether check regions are unique enough and small enough to be used as signatures
+- use `--state` to force a specific state (- run `locate-anchors` with `--screenshot` to
+- try retraining from a cleaner app state

 If `train` fails:
 - inspect `mapping_error.txt` in the output directory